Brock Boeser Game Preview: Canucks vs. Kraken

 Boeser Stats vs. the Kraken

-- The Kraken are 30th in goals allowed, conceding 63 total goals (3.5 per game) in the league.
+- The Kraken are 28th in goals allowed, conceding 71 total goals (3.4 per game) in the NHL.

 |2023-2024 Season